Juliet Eldred is a 23-year-old artist and recent graduate of the University of Chicago, where she majored in Geography and Visual Arts.

-Broadly, she is interested in topics including (but not limited to): visual representations of space, security and surveillance, the gaps between lived experiences and institutional or technological records, and the politics of mapping.
+Broadly, she is interested in topics including: visual representations of space, security and surveillance, the gaps between lived experiences and institutional or technological records, and the politics of mapping.

 She recently completed her two senior theses: "We Will Make This Work:" The University of Chicago as Urban Planner, 1890—2017 (for Geography), and Ground Truth (for Visual Arts).
-Her work has been shown in numerous venues and publications; view the comprehensive list on the right side of this page.
+Her work has been shown in numerous venues and publications, which may be viewed in comprehensive list on the right side of this page.

 She is available for photo, map, and design commissions; inquire here.

-Click one of the icons below to see her various social media accounts.
+Click one of the icons below to see more of her web presence, or get in touch.

 Start: Gallery (April 20—May 20, 2017)